 - Make it fun.
 People dance to get the endorphin and adrenaline rush.
 People dance because it’s fun.
 They do it for the hype.
 Whatever the reason is, make sure you make your dance classes as entertaining as possible.

 - Live streaming means failing in front of others.
 No one is safe from mistakes, and it is probably the most natural of occurrences.
-However, if you want your live stream to be flawless, you can record your dance class and live stream it later with the help of Restream Scheduler.
+However, if you want your live stream to be flawless, you can record your dance class and live stream it later with the help of Restream Events.
 This simple and effective tool allows you to live stream your pre-recorded videos at the scheduled time and notify your viewers about the upcoming live events.

 Let’s wrap up everything

 Hopefully, you realize that live streaming is super easy after reading this article.
 To start broadcasting your live dance lessons, you need basic streaming equipment that includes a PC/smartphone, a webcam with a microphone, and a stable internet connection.
 You can improve your stream’s quality by investing in lighting and special effects.

 Before going live, you should choose a platform to stream on.
 Many dance teachers and schools prefer Instagram Live, YouTube Live, and Zoom.
-However, other honorable mentions include Periscope and Facebook Live, of course.
+However, other honorable mentions include Twitter and Facebook Live, of course.
 One more awesome tool at your disposal is Restream, which allows you to multistream on 30+ platforms simultaneously without the need to choose just one.
 Contact our support center for more info and help if needed.